-When someone’s injured in a car accident, the aftermath can be devastating.
 Insurance companies are prone to offering low settlements that don’t come close to the true cost of an auto accident — but the immediate stress of an accident can push some victims to hurriedly accept whatever settlement the insurer offers.

 Depending on your situation, hiring an auto accident lawyer may be the best way to increase the amount of compensation you receive as a result of an accident that wasn’t your fault.